Alistorm/Magellan/README.md

 ---
 ## About The Project

-Le Chat and other Mistral AI-powered assistants are incredibly powerful language models, but their capabilities are confined to the digital world of text.
+Le Chat and other Mistral AI-powered assistants are powerful language models, but their capabilities are confined to the digital world of text.
 They cannot interact with the most significant information interface ever created: the World Wide Web.

 Popular browser automation libraries like `browser-use` provide the tools for AI agents to control a web browser, but they lack native, first-class support for Mistral's powerful family of models.